Main languages: Moldovan/Romanian, Russian.

 After the conflict of 1992, the Moldovan government sought to ensure the well-being of minorities.
 Even before the fighting, Moldova had adopted a liberal Citizenship Law (5 June 1991) granting automatic citizenship to those who had held it before 28 June 1940 and to all residents registered before 23 June 1990.
 Following the fighting of 1992, the Chisinau authorities developed the twin-track strategy of granting cultural autonomy to all minorities (a law on minorities was passed in 1994) and offering territorial autonomy to special-status regions.
 Underlying these policies is the belief that accommodation could win the loyalty of non-ethnic Moldovan citizens and thereby reinforce the state’s territorial integrity.

 Although powerful political forces emerged after 1992 in support of the development of an ethnically inclusive non-Romanian identity, the nature of the Moldovan nation remains contested and subject to political manipulation.
 In March 1995, large student demonstrations occurred following a decision to teach ‘Moldovan’ rather than ‘Romanian’ national history and to call for the state language to be renamed Romanian instead of Moldovan.
-In summer 1995, President Snegur repudiated many elements of the distinct Moldovan identity and sought to reintroduce a Romanian definition of Moldova’s language and people.
+In summer 1995, President Mircea Snegur repudiated many elements of the distinct Moldovan identity and sought to reintroduce a Romanian definition of Moldova’s language and people.

 Through the late 1990s some progress was achieved in Moldova towards genuinely contested elections, political pluralism, legitimate rotations of governments and media freedom.
 However, Moldovan politics remained highly volatile, with eight governments in power between 1991 and 2001.
 Desires for stability contributed to the return of the Party of Communists of the Republic of Moldova (PCRM) to power in 2001, after which Moldovan politics shifted towards a mild form of authoritarianism.
 The 2003 local elections were considered the worst since Moldovan independence; media freedoms were also increasingly curtailed.
 While an independent press could be said to have emerged, the Moldovan authorities used regulatory and inspection powers, as well as defamation suits and extra-legal pressures to restrict broadcast media, particularly during politically sensitive periods such as election campaigns.
 Two leading media outlets, Euro TV and Radio Antena C, had their broadcasting licenses suspended in 2004 for two months after voicing criticism of the government.
 Tensions also accompanied the creation of a public broadcasting company, with many of the most independent and critical journalists losing their posts in the process.
 In 2004 Transparency International conducted an experiment to test Moldova’s Law on Access to Information (2000), with the result that some 26 major governmental institutions refused to grant access to public information.

 The political course charted by the PCRM also evolved over time.
 The party increasingly – and paradoxically – aligned itself with pro-Western administrations in the region and distanced itself from Moscow, seen as a sponsor of Transnistrian separatism.
 The PCRM therefore sought to combine mild authoritarianism at home with an overtly pro-Western foreign policy, particularly during electoral campaigns.
-In doing so it seeks to capitalize on the two issues on which consensus exists in Moldovan society: future integration with and membership of the European Union, and the resolution of the Transnistria conflict within a framework of Moldovan statehood and territorial integrity.
+In doing so it sought to capitalize on the two issues on which consensus exists in Moldovan society: future integration with and membership of the European Union, and the resolution of the Transnistria conflict within a framework of Moldovan statehood and territorial integrity.

 Although officially a parliamentary republic since independence in 1991, Moldovan politics was between 2001 and 2009 dominated by President Vladimir Voronin, leader of the Party of Communists of the Republic of Moldova (PCRM), the majority party in Parliament.
 Despite the historic links with Russia, however, deteriorating relations following a Russian-led proposal to resolve ongoing conflict in Transnistria in 2003 led the government to develop increasingly close ties with the European Union, even while adopting a relatively authoritarian approach in its domestic policies towards civil society and human rights activism.